 Gonzaga might be the original Cinderella, at least of college basketball’s modern era, but no underdog was a more unlikely party-crasher than George Mason in 2006.
 The 11th-seeded Patriots won their first three tournament games but had the daunting task of facing top-seeded Connecticut in the regional final.
 Despite facing a 43-34 halftime deficit, George Mason never blinked, rallying to take a slim lead and then holding on in overtime to top the Huskies, adding to a tournament resume that already included wins over North Carolina and Michigan State.
 The Patriots became just the second double-digit seed to reach the Final Four, after LSU in 1986.

 Boise State didn’t belong on the same field as Oklahoma.
 At least that was the narrative heading into the 2007 Fiesta Bowl.
 Despite Boise’s 12-0 record, the 11-2 Sooners were 7.5-point favorites.
 Boise led throughout the game, however, and carried a 28-17 advantage into the fourth quarter.
 Oklahoma rallied with 18 straight points to take a 35-28 lead, but Jared Zabransky and the Broncos weren’t done yet.
 Facing a do-or-die four th- and-18, Boise flawlessly executed a hook-and-lateral play to score a tying touchdown, and in overtime, utilized a wide receiver pass to score a touchdown anda then won the game in iconic fashion, running a perfect Statue of Liberty play that culminated in Ian Johnson’s decisive two-point conversion.
-It is still viewed today as one of the best bowl games of all time.
+It is widely regarded as one of the best bowl games of all time.

 It was supposed to be a season-opening tune-up for fifth-ranked Michigan.
 FCS Appalachian State paid a visit to the Big House on Sept.
 1, 2007.
 While App State was the top-ranked team in the FCS, no one expected a close game, and Las Vegas sports books did not post a betting line.
 Quarterback Armanti Edwards and the Mountaineers flummoxed Michigan’s defense all afternoon and didn’t blink when the Wolverines rallied late to take a 32-31 lead.
 App State kicked a field goal to go ahead, then blocked Michigan’s attempt at a game-winning kick.
-The game marked the first time that an FCS school beat a ranked FBS opponent and is still regarded as one of the biggest upsets in college football history.
+The game marked the first time that an FCS school beat a ranked FBS opponent and stands as one of the biggest upsets in college football history.

 By point spread, it was at the time the biggest upset in college football history.
 Stanford came into its 2007 matchup with USC a 41-point underdog.
 The Cardinal had lost their starting quarterback the week prior, and backup Tavita Pritchard had just three pass attempts to his credit.
 USC was ranked No. 1 in the country.
 The Trojans led just 9-0 at halftime but were still holding a 23-17 lead with time running out in the fourth quarter.
 Pritchard hit Richard Sherman — yes, that Richard Sherman — with a 20-yard pass on four th- and-20 to keep the decisive drive alive and then found Mark Bradford for the winning touchdown on four th- and-goal from the 10-yard line with 48 seconds to play.
 The Cardinal held on for the 24-23 victory, and Jim Harbaugh had his signature win in Palo Alto.

 The 2007 New England Patriots executed quite the Spygate revenge tour, shredding the NFL on their way to a 16-0 regular season.
 Though they only narrowly beat the Giants in the regular season, the Pats were installed as a 12.5-point favorite in Super Bowl XLII.
 New York’s defensive line dominated the game, however, harassing Tom Brady all night and holding New England’s vaunted offense in check.
 Still, the Giants were in trouble, facing a third-and-long late in the fourth quarter while trailing 14-10.
 Eli Manning managed to avoid a sack and heave up a prayer that David Tyree caught by pinning the ball to his helmet despite tight coverage.
-Four plays later, Manning hit Plaxico Burress for the winning touchdown, and the Patriots’ quest for 19-0 was thwarted at the last possible moment.
+Four plays later, Manning hit Plaxico Burress for the winning touchdown, and the Patriots’ quest for 19-0 was derailed at the last possible moment.

 Tiger Woods was golf’s ultimate closer.
 Heading into the 2009 PGA Championship, Woods had never lost a major when leading after 54 holes.
 He carried a two-shot lead in the final round, and victory seemed a foregone conclusion, particularly since his closest challenger was Yang, a relative unknown from South Korea.
-Woods’ putter betrayed him on the final day, and Yang never blinked. chipping in for eagle on the 14 th hole to gain a lead he would never relinquish.
+Woods’ putter betrayed him on the final day, and Yang never blinked, chipping in for eagle on the 14 th hole to gain a lead he would never relinquish.
 Clinging to a one-shot lead, he even finished with a flourish, stiffing a 210-yard approach on the final hole to close with a birdie and defeat Woods by three shots.

 Serena Williams is the greatest women’s tennis player ever, very possibly the greatest female athlete in history, and overall one of the greatest athletes in history.
 None of that mattered against Italy’s Roberta Vinci in the 2015 U.S. Open semifinals.
 Williams was bidding to finish off a calendar Grand Slam, but Vinci stopped her in her tracks, 2-6, 6-4, 6-4.
 Vinci attacked from all angles and kept Williams off balance throughout the match.
 It was by far the most famous, noteworthy match of Vinci’s career and one that saw her retire three years later.
 Her win over Williams is still regarded as one of the biggest upsets in tennis history.